-Serpae Tetra (Hyphessobrycon eques) Fish Species Profile
+Serpae Tetra (Hyphessobrycon eques) Species Profile & Care Guide

 The Serpae Tetra is an active, hardy and brightly coloured fish.
 They can become slightly aggressive if they are kept among slow-moving species, but generally, they make good tank mates.